homealone07/homealone07/README.md

 - 🤝 I’m looking for help with **learning JS and React**

-- 📝 I regularly write articles on [https://artofproblemsolving.com/community/c1337632](https://artofproblemsolving.com/community/c1337632)
+- 📝 I regularly write articles on [Art of Problem Solving](https://artofproblemsolving.com/community/c1337632)

 - 💬 Ask me about **Python and C++**